keboola/developers-docs/extend/generic-extractor/config/jobs/children.md

 }
 {% endhighlight %}

-This is not possible however, because the root of the response is the `members` field is not an array and therefore it cannot create child jobs.
-Therefore the job configuration must start with:
+this is not possible because the root of the response in the `members` field is not an array and therefore it cannot create child jobs.
+For that reason the job configuration must start with:

 {% highlight json %}
 {